 What is a GTIN?

-GTIN stands for Global Trade Item Number for trade items created by GS1.
+GTIN stands for Global Trade Item Number created by GS1.
 GSI manages the barcode standard used by retailers, manufacturers, and suppliers.
 It’s a globally unique number that is used to identify products.
 It has 8, 12, 13 or 14 digits depending on the region.
 In the case of online marketing, digital channels use these unique identifiers to establish a product’s uniqueness.

 How is a GTIN structured?